robindavidgames/ci-project05/README.md

 ### Browse by Category

 ### Product Preview
 This uses a modified model.
+In the product model, each product may have a product preview.
+This text appears while browsing through products.
+It is limited to 254 characters.

 ### Wishlist Items
 This uses a custom model.